practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 ### Peak performance with the JVM, time to start performance with the GraalVM

-However, be aware that peak performance (also considering GC = Garbage Collection) is probably better on the JVM, but time to start is faster with the GraalVM; see from: https://www.graalvm.org/python/docs/#comparison
+However, be aware that peak performance (also considering GC = Garbage Collection) is probably better on the JVM, but time to start is faster with the GraalVM; see from here: https://www.graalvm.org/python/docs/#comparison

 ##_end